arikchakma/invitation-system/README.md

 # Invitation System

 This project is a simple invite system built using Next.js, Prisma, Next-Auth, React Query, mailing.run and Tailwind CSS.
 It allows you to invite team members to your project.
-I took the idea from the [dub](https://github.com/steven-tey/dub) project.
+I took the idea from [dub](https://github.com/steven-tey/dub), and [zepdos](https://github.com/pingdotgg/zapdos) project.

 ### Features

+- Real-time updates using Pusher
+- Database management using Prisma
 - User authentication and registration using Next-Auth
-- Invitation management using Prisma
+- Invitation system
 - Data Fetching using React Query
 - Sending mail using Mailing.run
 - Styling with Tailwind CSS